Make it about delivering experiences over building product

 – Simon Sinek, If you don’t understand people, you don’t understand business4

 Experience trumps product and service you deliver

 We have moved from the point where our basic needs are met.
-It’s no longer sufficient to create products that’s merely functional, product needs to deliver experiences.
-However as product owners we spends so much time on building product and analytics and very little time understanding users.
+It’s no longer sufficient to create products that are merely functional, a product needs to deliver experiences.
+However as product owners, we spends so much time on building product and analytics that very little time is spent understanding users.
 After all, being “data-driven” is trendy.

-However, ‘graphs and charts’ approach leads to valuing numbers over people from whom the numbers are collected.
-This is a problem I feel strongly and that’s why I cofounded UXCam — a tool to find and fix UX issues on mobile apps.
+However, the ‘graphs and charts’ approach leads to valuing numbers over people from whom the numbers are collected.
+This is a problem I feel strongly and that’s why I cofounded UXCam— a tool to find and fix UX issues on mobile apps.

-The experience you create for your users trumps the product and service you provide.
-Let’s start the new year with this in mind :)
+The experience you create for your users trump the product and service you provide.
+Let’s start the new year with this in mind 🙂